 Note: If Spanning Tree protocol is used, loopback detection will not be available.
 If Loopback Detection is enabled, the Spanning Tree protocol will not be available.
-The spanning tree and erps functions cannot be turned on at the same time.
+The STP and Loopback Detection cannot be turned on at the same time.

 STP Global Settings